gusreyes01/saleor/docs/customization/frontend.rst

 During development it's very convenient to have webpack automatically track changes made locally.
 This will also enable *source maps* that are extremely helpful when debugging.

-To run webpack in *watch* mode run:
+To run webpack in *watch* mode run:yes

 .. code-block:: bash